 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-- Pre-eclampsia is pregnancy-induced hypertension in association with proteinuria (>0.3 g in 24 hours) with or without oedema.
+- Pre-eclampsia is defined as pregnancy-induced hypertension in association with proteinuria (>0.3 g in 24 hours) with or without oedema.
 Virtually any organ system may be affected.

 - Pre-eclampsia is a relatively common condition but may become life-threatening for the mother and the fetus.
 It is characterised by maternal hypertension, proteinuria, oedema, fetal intrauterine growth restriction and premature birth.

-- Severe pre-eclampsia is defined as diastolic blood pressure of at least 110 mm Hg, or systolic blood pressure of at least 160 mm Hg, and/or symptoms, and/or biochemical and/or haematological impairment.
+- Severe pre-eclampsia is defined as diastolic blood pressure (BP) of at least 110 mm Hg or systolic BP of at least 160 mm Hg, and/or symptoms, and/or biochemical and/or haematological impairment.

 - In severe pre-eclampsia, the fetus and/or newborn may have neurological damage induced by hypoxia.
 Prompt recognition of pre-eclampsia and any signs of clinical deterioration, including a reduction in platelet count, necessitates urgent referral to secondary care to avoid the serious clinical consequences of these conditions.